BasiqueEvangelist/pingspam/README.md

 Operators can also assign players to groups, so that you can ping all the @redstoners at once.

-`/pingspam group list` lists all groups you are a member of.

 ## Ignore
 You can ignore direct pings from particularly annoying players using `/pingspam ignore add <offender>` You can use `/pingspam ignore list` to review your ignore list and `/pingspam ignore remove <offender>` to stop ignoring them.